Grantham North services

 Grantham North Services is a service area operated by Moto located on the A1 at Gonerby Moor Roundabout, four miles north of Grantham in Lincolnshire, England.
 The service station has a main car park and coach/lorry park, off which is a BP petrol station.

-It lies in the parish of Great Gonerby, south of College Farm.
-It is the only motorway service station in Lincolnshire, which has no motorways (excluding North Lincolnshire and North East Lincolnshire).
-Very few people refer to it as Grantham North, and is ubiquitously known as the Gonerby Moor Service Area.

 History

 Tony's Cafe

+Tony's cafe cost £120,000 in 1963 The planning for the new service area was discussed at a West Kesteven planning meeting in January 1963, with chairman Wing Commander Albert McCreary, of Hough-on-the-Hill.